Rajan-0x0/ros2_pm_robot/README.md

 **4. Build and Source**

-Before running skillsets we need to build and source the project.
+Before running skillsets we need to build and source the project again.
 Run the following commands.

 colcon build